Timeline of Pat Finucane murder probe

 The Finucane family win the right to a judicial review over the government's refusal to hold a public inquiry into his death.

-She said highly sensitive material given by the government to the author would not be included.
+She says highly sensitive material given by the government to the author would not be included.

-However, the Finucane family said it would undermine the credibility of the document.
+The Finucane family claims government "vetting" would undermine the credibility of the report.